EnnoidMe/ENNOID-PACK/README.md

 The cells are spotwelded through the dedicated holes.

 The small 3.6mm tubes act as pressfit contact between cells to the negative electrode (cell case) and is soldered on the PCB.
-Liquid can flow through those tube to cool the cells.
+Liquid can flow through those tubes to cool down the cells.

 ## Cell node:
 ![alt text](PIC/Node.png)